tdang0218-sudo/firewall-log-analysis/Charts/target-ip.md

 **Analysis**
 ---
 The pfSense destination chart shows the internal IP that was pinged during the external attack.
 According to the graph, there is one IP in particular that seems to be dominating.
+This suggets that this specific IP is being targeted by an attacker outside the network.

+**Observed Behavior**
+---
+- One destination IP is receiving way more data points compared to others
+- M